Examining the Carolina Panthers' roster:

 Defensive line (9)

-DE Frank Alexander will be suspended for the first four games for violating the league's substance abuse policy, but he should return to the 53-man roster in October.
+DE Frank Alexander should be on here.
+He's had a great camp.
+But he will be suspended for the first four games for violating the league's substance abuse policy.
+He will return to the 53-man roster in October.

 Again, flexibility is key.
 Blackburn can step in and replace Kuechly if he ever had to come off the field.
 Many of these players will be on special teams.
 D.J.
 Smith could figure into the mix.

 The good thing about having Godfrey at cornerback is he could move back to safety if an injury occurs here.
-The decision will come in whether to keep fourth-round pick Tre Boston, who has been hampered by injuries, and go with five safeties over an additional defensive lineman.
+It doesn't appear that fourth-round pick Tre Boston, who has been hampered by injuries, will figure into the mix.